ELCI-Linux/ELCI-Linux/README.md

   - RPCS3 (PS3)
   [Migrations]
   This script also installs Chiaki, which can be used for remote play with PS4 and PS5.
   Steam and Steamlink are also included.
+These will be migrated in future releases

 Linux Software package Installers
   - Pacman